Want to learn more about this at Kettering Health?Learn More

 Recent studies have shown annual mammograms performed before any symptoms are present have helped to lower death rates from breast cancer by nearly 30 percent.

-For women over age 40, or those with family or personal history of cancer, the importance of getting an annual mammogram cannot be understated.
+For women over age 40, or those with a family or personal history of cancer, the importance of getting an annual mammogram cannot be understated.
 A mammogram may seem like simple imaging of the breast, but it can help to detect cancerous masses as much as two years before the tumor can be felt manually by your physician.

 In order to ensure mammograms are available to as many women as possible, Kettering Health Breast Centers are located throughout the Miami Valley.
 “By having the centers spread throughout the city, we’re helping to give underserved areas more access to care,” said Meghan Musser, DO, Kettering Health radiologist and medical director for Kettering Health Breast Centers.
 “We want to try to ensure everyone has the same access.”